 Doxorubicin HCL purchased from AbMole

-Biomaterials 2012 Jun;4345-52.
+Biomaterials.
+2012 Jun;4345-52.

 Antitumor efficacy following the intracellular and interstitial release of liposomal doxorubicin